NicoStroh/backend/README.md

-# gits_backend
+# meitrex_backend
-Local dev environment setup for the GITS project.
+Local dev environment setup for the MEITREX project.
 Should not be used in production environments.

 # Get Started